Why Vegas believes Alabama is historically great

 If the Tide stay on this overwhelming path, sports pundits will start debating their place in history.
 In the meantime, bookmakers I asked believe this is Saban's best team, especially considering Tagovailoa has yet to even take a snap in the fourth quarter.

-"Through the years, [Saban's] seen what's beaten them and they play more up-tempo now and they're wearing these guys down," Salmons said.
+"Through the years, [Saban's] seen what's beaten them and they play more uptempo now and they're wearing these guys down," Salmons said.
 "The other teams just have no chance."

 While opponents lack the answer, sportsbooks are using creative oddsmaking to level the playing field.